YulinChen12/Recipe-and-Average-Rating-Research-Project-2023/README.md

 The first step in starting our project is to do some data cleaning to ensure that the data in each relevant column is reasonable and accurate.

 > 0 Star Review

+For futher research purpose, we have add column *average_rating* for each food recipe.